Marjanca/custom-element-ang2/README.md

 ## Testing

 You can test your custom element creating html file and referencing files mentioned above.
-In this example, custom element is named as <my-own-element>.
+In this example, custom element is named as my-own-element.
 Example how it is used is shown in test-custom-element.html.